notofonts/noto-docs/src/miniarticles/NotoSansLisu.md

 # Noto Sans Lisu

-Noto Sans Lisu is a unmodulated (“sans serif”) design for texts in the Fraser script.
+Noto Sans Lisu is a unmodulated (“sans serif”) design for texts in the East Asian _Fraser_ script.

 Noto Sans Lisu has multiple weights, contains 60 glyphs, and supports 59 characters from the Unicode block Lisu.